 Our indoor activities include storytelling, writing, dramatic play, art, science, math, music and multi-cultural experiences.
 Our outdoor areas offer age appropriate, safe environments to challenge and support each child’s motor development as well as provide opportunities for things like gardening, water play and sand play.
 Field trips are an integral part of our program.

-Student parents must be enrolled for a minimum of six credits to receive the student discount.
+Undergraduate student parents must be enrolled for a minimum of six credits, graduate student parents a minimum of four credits, to receive the student discount.
 All parents must complete an enrollment packet, which includes a contract verifying their child care schedule.
 You may enroll your child for any number of full days that meet your child care needs and that we have available.
-If our classrooms are full at the time of your inquiry, you may put your child on our waiting list for a $25.00/family fee.
+If our classrooms are full at the time of your inquiry, you may put your child on our waiting list for a $25.00 fee per family.
 We encourage you to keep in touch with us during this waiting period.

-Drop-in care is available on a contractual basis for children not regularly enrolled at the ELC.
-Care is also often available for enrolled children who need care outside their regular schedules.
+Drop-in care is often available for enrolled children who need care outside their regular schedules.
 Parents must call the Center to check for an opening in an appropriate classroom prior to bringing the child to the Center.

 - Immunizations: We follow the Idaho Child Care Immunization Law, which requires that children be up-to-date on their immunizations to attend child care.
 Immunization records are required at the time of registration.
 Copies of all updated immunizations are also required.